 Sara recommends handmade ceramics

-Handmade ceramics is simply amazing!
+Handmade ceramics is simply fantastic!
 Whether it is mugs, cups, bowls, dishes or plates, there is just something wonderful about handmade ceramics, when the ceramist's personality and skills are displayed in the clay and glaze.
 It is unique, and that is why I love it.

 We have almost only handmade ceramics in our kitchen.
 Of course, we also have the beautiful cups and plates from Royal Copenhagen, but there is something cool about the fact that things are not alike, that the shape and glaze vary, and that the craftsman's personality and skills are reflected in the clay.